jax-ml/jax/docs/tutorials/advanced-autodiff.md

 The single-variable case was covered in the {ref}`automatic-differentiation` tutorial, where the example showed how to use {func}`jax.grad` to compute the the derivative of $f(x) = x^3 + 2x^2 - 3x + 1$.

-In the multi-variable case, higher-order derivatives are more complicated.
+In the multivariable case, higher-order derivatives are more complicated.
 The second-order derivative of a function is represented by its [Hessian matrix](https://en.wikipedia.org/wiki/Hessian_matrix), defined according to:

 $$(\mathbf{H}f)_{i,j} = \frac{\partial^2 f}{\partial_i\partial_j}.$$